gamunu/vscode-opentofu/README.md

 > It is recommended to set `editor.defaultFormatter` to ensure that VS Code knows which extension to use to format your files.
 It is possible to have more than one extension installed which claim a capability to format Terraform files.

 When using the `editor.formatOnSaveMode` setting, only `file` is currently supported.
 The `modifications` or `modificationsIfAvailable` settings [use the currently configured SCM](https://code.visualstudio.com/updates/v1_49#_only-format-modified-text) to detect file line ranges that have changed and send those ranges to the formatter.
-The `file` setting works because `terraform fmt` was originally designed for formatting an entire file, not ranges.
+The `file` setting works because `tofu fmt` was originally designed for formatting an entire file, not ranges.
 If you don't have an SCM enabled for the files you are editing, `modifications` won't work at all.
 The `modificationsIfAvailable` setting will fall back to `file` if there is no SCM and will appear to work sometimes.

 If you want to use `editor.codeActionsOnSave` with `editor.formatOnSave` to automatically format Terraform files, use the following configuration: